apache/druid/docs/content/tutorials/cluster.md

 <div class="note caution">
 In production, we recommend running 2 servers, each running a Druid Coordinator and a Druid Overlord.
-We also recommend running a ZooKeeper cluster on its own dedicated hardware, as well as  replicated [metadata storage](http://druid.io/docs/latest/dependencies/metadata-storage.html) such as MySQL or PostgreSQL, on its own dedicated hardware.
+We also recommend running a ZooKeeper cluster on its own dedicated hardware, as well as replicated <a href = "http://druid.io/docs/latest/dependencies/metadata-storage.html">metadata storage</a>
+such as MySQL or PostgreSQL, on its own dedicated hardware.
 </div>

 ## Tune Druid processes that serve queries